jevans321/NetflixClone-Users-Licensing-Microservice/README.md

 # NetflixClone-Users-Licensing-Microservice
-Back-End System Design of Netflix Clone Application to measure daily viewing patterns
+This is a back-end System Design project of a Netflix-Clone Application.
+I created a microservice that assigns regions for each user based on their IP address and stores the users account data.

 ## Deployment
-Amazon Web Services
+Amazon Web Services<br/>
-EC2: Node Server with Koa framework
+EC2: Node Server with Koa framework<br/>
-RDS: PostgreSQL Database
+RDS: PostgreSQL Database<br/>
-Elasticache: Redis cache
+Elasticache: Redis cache<br/>

 ## Tech
+Node.JS<br/>
+Koa<br/>
+Knex<br/>

 ## Testing
 Mocha Chai<br/>